Posted on Leave a comment

 The Handshake at Cafe Bourbon St.

-Summit Street is a strange road, too, any way you slice it.
+Summit Street is a strange road, any way you slice it.
 Mostly a one way, southbound conduit for US Route 23, it’s also mostly residential.
-But every block or so, it seems, there’s at least one business which has featured predominantly into the landscape for decades, if not our entire lives.
+But every block or so, it seems, there’s at least one iconic business which has featured predominantly into the landscape for decades, if not our entire lives.
 It being Route 23, local boy Dwight Yoakam has even technically written a song in part about this.
+Also believe it or not, legendary rocker Joe Walsh lived on Summit Street as a young boy, and was in this house when he first learned guitar – I haven’t been able to figure out the exact address yet, but remain hopeful that fact is buried in some archives somewhere.
+On a related note, local band The Godz had a place on Summit, too, when they first started getting serious about their act.

-Considering that Hudson Road is where Summit begins the one way split (turning into more of a sleepy, residential street north of here), it makes sense to begin our journey here, and head steadily south:
+But let’s move on to (mostly) the present tense.
+Considering that Hudson Road is where Summit begins the one way split (turning into much more of a sleepy, residential street north of here), it makes sense to begin our journey here, and head steadily south:

 2515: Baba’s.
 Only added dinner hours June 2018.